Leonid Slutsky (football manager): Later career

 On 9 June 2017, Slutsky was appointed manager of EFL Championship club Hull City.
 On 3 December 2017, he left the club by mutual consent after a run of bad results.

 On 12 March 2018, it was announced that he would replace Henk Fraser as the new manager of Eredivisie side Vitesse Arnhem, for the start of the 2018-19 season.
 Under his tenure, Vitesse entered the draw for the third qualifying round of the Europa League, being drawn against seeded FC Basel.
 The two legs were played at home on 9 August and away on 16 August 2018.
 Vitesse lost 2–0 on aggregate, resulting in their elimination from the Europa League.
 At the domestic level, Vitesse finished fifth in the Eredivisie that season.
 After five lost games in a row, he decided to quit with his job as manager from Vitesse Arnhem at the end of November 2019.

 On 19 December 2019, he signed a 5-year contract with Russian Premier League club FC Rubin Kazan.
 In his second season with Rubin, he led the club to 4th place in the 2020–21 Russian Premier League, securing UEFA competition qualification for the first time since the 2015–16 season.
 The next season was far worse, as on the last match day, Rubin lost 2–1 to FC Ufa and finished 15th which confirmed their relegation to the second tier.
 Slutsky resigned from Rubin on 15 November 2022, with the club in fourth place in the second-tier Russian First League and 4 points behind the first place.

 On 27 December 2023, he was appointed manager of Chinese Super League club Shanghai Shenhua.
-He officially took charge of the club on 1 January 2024.
+He officially took charge of the club on 1 January 2024.During his tenure, he led the club to consecutive Chinese FA Super Cup titles in 2024 and 2025, as well as runner-up finishes in the Chinese Super League in both seasons.
+He managed Shanghai Shenhua in 109 matches across all competitions, recording 65 wins, 19 draws and 25 defeats.
+On 2 August 2026, following a run of three consecutive defeats, he resigned as manager.